How to clean roller blinds

 Lay the blinds in the bath and leave them to soak for about 2-3 hours.

-Using a gentle, soft-bristled brush scrub the blinds clean.
-Make sure to do both the front and the back of the blinds.
+Using a gentle, soft-bristled brush, scrub the blinds clean.
+Remember to do both the front and the back of the blinds.

 Drain the dirty water from the bath and rinse the blinds with clean water to ensure all the dirt is gone.

-Hang the blinds on a washing line or over a curtain rod to dry properly before reattaching them.
+Hang the blinds on a washing line, or over a curtain rod, to dry properly before reattaching them.
 This will ensure no mould or mildew.